prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Game Example.md

 ```

 This code uses the indexes of the player-list to set the correct HUD components.
 This is because we know that the order of the player-list for everyone running the game is the same.
-So, if we use that as a constant, we know that each tank will have the right colour, and each player’s HUD will be correct in each instance.
+So, if we use that as a constant, we know that each tank will have the right color, and each player’s HUD will be correct in each instance.

 ### Clearing HUD Elements for Players not in the Session